-In Q3, the SLB advanced key investments tied to its new strategic plan, focusing on segments where wood already wins: in 1-8 story multifamily and commercial projects, along with emerging opportunities in education construction and the industrial sector.
+In Q3, the SLB advanced key investments tied to its new strategic plan, focusing on segments where wood already wins: in 1- to 8-story multifamily and commercial projects, along with emerging opportunities in education construction and the industrial sector.
 Programs streamlined project assistance, accelerated post-secondary wood design education, continued wood-friendly code support, and targeted high-opportunity cities.
 Early results show faster conversions, a strong project pipeline, and a scalable growth model for future quarters.

 2025